Grant from DA’s Office funds creation of Opioid Early Prevention App

 📸 Courtesy photos.

-LEICESTER — Becker College recently received a boost in its efforts to design games that can help battle addiction.
+LEICESTER — Becker College recently received a boost in its efforts to design games that can help battle addiction, with the help of some united healthcare substance abuse facilities.
 The College’s School of Design and Technology has been presented with a grant from the Worcester County District Attorney’s Office to fund the creation of a youth-focused drug prevention game.
 To lean more about how is that you carry and effective drug prevention program, view here.

 “We’re excited to see this app the Becker College students are putting together,” said Worcester County District Attorney Joseph D. Early Jr., “One of the most successful strategies is prevention.
 It is so important that we reach children early to prevent opioid addiction, and this app is a creative, new and innovative way to do that.”
 This Suboxone doctor in Nashville TN can help you recovering from your drug addiction.